Again (Janet Jackson song)

 "Again" is a song by American singer and songwriter Janet Jackson from her fifth album, Janet (1993).
 The song was also included as the closing song to the 1993 film Poetic Justice.
 Written and produced by Jackson and Jimmy Jam and Terry Lewis, the ballad was released as the album's third single on October 12, 1993, by Virgin Records, and talks about the reconnection with an old lover.
-Originally an experimental sound Jam and Lewis was considering for the album, they did not give the song serious contemplation until the film producers from Poetic Justice requested a ballad for the soundtrack.
+Originally an experimental sound Jam and Lewis was considered for the album, they did not give the song serious contemplation until the film producers from Poetic Justice requested a ballad for the soundtrack.

 Critics were divided on their opinions of "Again".
 Some praised it as a highlight from the Janet album and a classic, while other critics responded negatively to its sentimental lyrical content.
 However, "Again" became a commercial success, topping the US Billboard Hot 100 for two weeks in late 1993 as well as the Cash Box Top 100, while also reaching the top 10 in Canada, Sweden and the United Kingdom.

 "Again" received Golden Globe and Academy Award nominations for Best Original Song.
 Jackson's then-husband René Elizondo Jr. directed a music video for the song, which was released in two versions: one with and one without scenes from Poetic Justice.
 The song was covered by How to Dress Well for his second album, Total Loss and sampled by Iyaz on his 2010 single, "Solo".

 Background and recording

 Jackson performing "Again" on the Rock Witchu Tour.

 In 1992, Janet Jackson filmed her first film, Poetic Justice, prior to recording a new album.
 In Poetic Justice, Justice (Jackson) uses her poetry to deal with her grief after her boyfriend is killed in a shooting incident at a drive-in.
 After shooting the film, Jackson started recording a new album, declaring that the film inspired her to take new direction in her music, "Rhythm Nation was a heavy record, and Poetic Justice was a heavy movie.
 I wanted to do something lighter but also daring ...
 When I wrote the album, I was still in a poetic frame of mind, inspired by Maya's beautiful language."

-"Again" was originally an experimental sound the production duo Jimmy Jam & Terry Lewis was considering for the album.
+"Again" was an experimental sound the production duo Jimmy Jam & Terry Lewis was considering for the album.
 While Jackson found its melody compelling, the trio did not give the song serious contemplation until the film producers from Poetic Justice requested a ballad for the film's soundtrack.
 Jackson subsequently wrote the lyrics for "Again" and shaped them around Jam's melody.
 The song was eventually included as the closing song to the film, but was not included on its soundtrack album.
 It was later released as janet.s third single on October 12, 1993, with the jazz-funk track "Funky Big Band" from the album appearing on the single as a B-side, as well as a French version of the song, which also appeared on the limited edition of the janet. album.
 For this version, Janet Jackson is helped by André Manoukian.